luccahuguet/rustifier/README.md

 - [x] Move Helix installation to a separate file
 - [x] Update WezTerm installation process
 - [x] Note Nushell dependencies in the instructions
-- [ ] Use cargo-install-update to install some binaries directly
+- [x] Use cargo-install-update to install some binaries directly
 - [ ] Create issue to evaluate using nix for some stuff
 - [ ] Update Yazelix README
 - [ ] Create Yazelix video
 - [ ] Create a separate place for apt things like wl-clipboard
 - [x] Incorporate the step of cloning the yazelix repo in a proper place of the justfile
-- [ ] ask before cloning yazelix
+- [x] Ask before cloning yazelix
 - [ ] Add instructions on how to document zoxide

 ## Compatibility